acareccia/mariangiongiangela-bot/README.md

 ## Telegram Bot API
-This bots ara using [Telegram bot API](https://core.telegram.org/bots)
+This bots are using [Telegram bot API](https://core.telegram.org/bots)